MacAndersonUche/taskmanager/README.md

-This project is hosted at:
+This project is hosted on Netlify at: https://macstaskmanager.netlify.app/

 To run locally use
 npm install